Coinbase pays out largest bug bounty ever for trading interface flaw | ZDNet

-Coinbase paid its largest bug bounty ever on Friday, rewarding a researcher with $250,000 for discovering a flaw in the crpyto platform's trading interface.
+Coinbase paid its largest bug bounty ever on Friday, rewarding a researcher with $250,000 for discovering a flaw in the crypto platform's trading interface.

 "The underlying cause of the bug was a missing logic validation check in a Retail Brokerage API endpoint, which allowed a user to submit trades to a specific order book using a mismatched source account," Coinbase explained.
 "This API is only utilized by our Retail Advanced Trading platform, which is currently in limited beta release."